Institut français du Royaume-Uni

 The new Médiathèque (multimedia library) which was inaugurated on the 15th of May 1996, by the President of the French Republic, Jacques Chirac, was redesigned for the 21st century by Jean-François Darin while in keeping with the classified part of the building, giving it and its activities a new lease of life.

-At the Institut français our British and foreign friends find an authentic French cultural centre and atmosphere, which offers not only a permanent staff of carefully selected teachers, but also a multimedia library covering all the aspects of French cultural life and modern technologies, together with daily French films and a restaurant with French cuisine.
+At the Institut français our British and foreign friends find an authentic French cultural centre and atmosphere, which offers not only a permanent staff of carefully selected teachers, but also a multimedia library covering all the aspects of French cultural life and modern technologies, together with daily French films.